 I have maintained an active field program in Southeast Asia since I began working with the Wildlife Conservation Society Laos Program in 1998.
 My field program in Southeast Asia focuses on the countries of Laos, Cambodia, Thailand and Vietnam.
 The amphibians and reptiles of Laos and Cambodia are very poorly known, and most of my field efforts have been in those two countries.
 This fieldwork often entails logistically challenging expeditions to very remote areas.

-I live and work in the beautiful U.S. state of North Carolina, home also to at least 164 species of amphibians and reptiles (here is a recent checklist).
+I live and work in the beautiful U.S. state of North Carolina, home also to at least 165 native species of amphibians and reptiles (here are amphibian and reptile checklists).
 My fieldwork in North Carolina is primarily focused on improving genetic resources at the North Carolina Museum of Natural Sciences by obtaining voucher-associated tissue samples of amphibians and reptiles across the State.
-I have a particular interest in field sampling of two-lined salamanders (Eurycea bislineata complex) in support of a project on the taxonomic identity of the population in the Sandhills of North Carolina, and in field sampling of slider turtles (Trachemys scripta complex) in support of a project on extent of hybridization between the native yellow-bellied slider and the invasive red-eared slider.
-My fieldwork in North Carolina is also focused on obtaining samples to test for the presence of emerging infectious diseases in amphibians and reptiles.
+I have a particular interest in field sampling of slider turtles (Trachemys scripta complex) in support of a project on the extent of hybridization between the native yellow-bellied slider and the invasive red-eared slider.
+I also remain interested in the taxonomy of two-lined salamanders (Eurycea bislineata complex) in North Carolina.